raider773/model-properati-regression/README.md

 The percentage of nulls was great.
 I had to drop a lot of columns due to nulls or not giving any information.

-I also filled lots of nulls based on other columns, as well as using regex to get information from the description. <br />
+I also filled lots of nulls based on other columns, as well as using regex to get information from the description. <pre>